Vidya023/Coding-Research-Paper/3.Pairs-Trading-Machine-Learning/README.md

 ## Methodology:

 #### 1. Various clustering algorithms, including KMeans, Hierarchical, Affinity Propagation, and DBSCAN, were utilized for asset clustering.
+Clustering of assets are done based on returns and volatility of each asset.

 ![Screenshot](images/KMeans-cluster.png)
 ![Screenshot](images/Hierarchial-cluster.png)